 As with all professional museum institutions, a formal, Board-adopted Collections Management Policy governs all collections practice at HSP.
 This policy aligns with all best practices, industry standards, and American Alliance of Museums guidelines.
 Within its Collections Management Policy, HSP outlines its criteria for the acquisition and deaccession of museum materials.
 Primarily, items in HSP’s holdings must document the history of the Princeton area or its role in state or national history.
 The deaccessioned items did not meet HSP’s collecting criteria, largely because they lacked sufficient connections to Princeton history.

 “Deaccessioning is a healthy process that is part of the natural life cycle of a museum collection,” said Dan Scheid, HSP’s Vice President of Collections.
 “This review process has positioned our collection to be the best possible historical resource for the Princeton community, and has allowed the Historical Society to ensure it focuses on preserving, interpreting, and sharing the collections that are truly meaningful to the Princeton community.”

-Rago Auctions will manage the public auction of deaccessioned items designated for sale in the fall.
+Rago Auctions will sponsor the public auction of deaccessioned items designated for sale on October 4.
 More details about this event will be released soon.